 If you can exclude these five most common causes for traffic spikes, three simple steps can help you identify the root cause of your unusual bandwidth usage.
 Firstly, you should try to find a pattern in the spikes.
 Do they always appear at the same time intervals or at the same time of each day?
 Do they occur during business hours (probably a user is causing the peak) or not (more likely a scheduling issue)?
 Next, when you find a pattern, try finding other monitoring points on the monitored system that match these patterns.
 Maybe a CPU load peak of one of your servers is in-sync with the bandwidth load.
 Thirdly, try to analyze the traffic with a packet sniffer or a flow monitoring tool.
 This gives insight into the data which might have caused the network spike.
-PRTG Network Monitoring includes packet sniffing as well as flow monitoring to analyze your network data.
+Paessler PRTG monitoring software includes packet sniffing as well as flow monitoring to analyze your network data.

 What are your most common causes of network spikes?
 And how do you notice them?
 Kindly leave us a comment.